Work of the Assembly

 The Education Service has its own dedicated website which is a valuable resource for digestible information and video suite on the Assembly and how it operates – http://education.niassembly.gov.uk/

-Northern Ireland Assembly Secretariat Management Structure
+Northern Ireland Assembly Commission Staff Management Structure

 If you prefer, a text description of our management structure is available by expanding the link below: